LauraJones929/portfolio-p2/README.md

 ### Features yet to implement
 - Once I am more confident using API's, I would like to add a clickable link that appears in an alert when the user answers a question correctly.
 The link provides further information about that tree, sourced from a Wikipedia API.
 - I would like to make this game part of a bigger game that has different topics to choose from.
 This game being one of them.
 Each game would be educational and targeted at the same age group (primary school ages).
 For example, the landing page would consist of a contents section containing different games, each with a different topic (eg. Which animal lives here?
 Whose habitat is this?
 What food group is this?)
+- I would like to include a scoreboard so users can keep track of their previous scores.

 ## Languages & Technologies Used
 - HTML - Used to build the main structure of the webpage.